dusk-network/rusk-vm/DUSK-SC.md

 * [dusk-wasm-vm](https://github.com/dusk-network/dusk-wasm-vm) was developed as a state transition function around an account based blockchain.
 * its state transition function is: `APPLY(S, [TX,..]) -> S' or ERROR`
 * TODO1: how does that fit in the current implementation?
 As I understand it now, [dusk-blockchain](https://github.com/dusk-network/dusk-blockchain/tree/master/pkg/core/chain) primarily deals with UTXOs.
+Regardles
 * TODO2: assuming the point above is solved, the following still needs to be done on the existing codebase:
     * sandboxed execution: since smart contracts can be executed by any user on a public network, contracts should only be able to modify their _own_ storage.
 The sandbox should provide a rollback mechanism, in case the execution fails.
     * deployment mechanism (with binaries stripped from `fmt` code)